 - Use consecutive interval sessions to create an overload in a targeted energy system.

-- Block maximizes volume of intensity and recovery over time.
+- Block maximizes the volume of intensity and recovery over time.

 Rules of Progression and Overload